About Us

 Introducing TUSC

-When you participate in a TUSC program, you could find yourself visiting our on-site facilities in Danforth Collegiate (TUSC IT Lab and classroom), one of our many off-site locations including the TDSB Archives and Century Schoolhouse, a variety of museums and heritage sites, the TUSC greenhouse, numerous Toronto neighbourhoods, Kensington Community School, and green spaces such as High Park.
+When you participate in a TUSC program, you could find yourself visiting our on-site facilities in Danforth Collegiate (TUSC IT Lab and classroom), one of our many off-site locations including the City of Toronto Archives and Century Schoolhouse, the TUSC greenhouse, numerous Toronto neighbourhoods, Kensington Community School, and green spaces such as High Park.

 Known for innovative activities, TUSC programs feature: